 8. Vercel

 Vercel is a front‑end cloud for Next.js and other frameworks, founded in 2015 with headquarters in San Francisco.
-It’s become a staple in our stack when we need ISR (incremental static regeneration), server components, and edge middleware that help us blend static speed with dynamic personalization—think feature‑flagged hero units for different regions, or live leaderboards with streaming updates that don’t punish TTFB.
+It has become a staple in our stack when we need ISR, server components, and edge middleware.
+Those tools blend static speed with dynamic personalization.
+Think feature flagged hero units by region.
+Or live leaderboards with streaming updates that do not punish TTFB.

 Among third‑party accolades, Vercel was named in Power Partner Awards 2023, which, while not specific to gaming, reflects how it’s become a reliable partner to product teams building on the modern web.